Donny Osmond Shares Epic 1970s Osmond Family Pic: ‘What A Time To Be Alive’

 “I do miss the 1970s.
 A different world, a different era!!” stated one follower.

-“It’s amazing what we would wear “back in the day”!
+“It’s amazing what we would wear ‘back in the day’!
 Lol, but, you guys made it ALL look GREAT!” complimented a second fan.

 “Oh, how I remember those days!
 Thanks for these flashbacks!” remarked a third Instagram fan.